raindropio/help/docs/using/bookmarks/index.md

 ### Create a copy / save into multiple collections {#copy}

-You can't put same page into multiple collections in easy way.
+You can't put the same page into multiple collections in easy way.
 But here workaround you can use to do so:
 - Visit [web app](https://app.raindrop.io)
 - Go to desired collection you want to put a copy
 - Click `Add` in top right corner